Promotions Review Committee (PRC) Terms of Reference

 IV.
 ROLES & RESPONSIBILITIES

-• Participate as a non-voting member with the exception of a tie vote;
+• Participate as a non-voting member apart from a tie vote

-• Lead the meeting and guides committee participation and discussion, participate in committee discussion; and
+• Lead and guide committee participation and discussion, participate in committee discussion

-• Participate as a voting member, when not representing their own program (only 1 vote per program) and participate in the committee discussion;
+• Participate as a voting member (only 1 vote per program) and participate in the committee discussion.

-• Act as the liaison for their program; present and discuss the students’ grades, progress, promotion, supplemental and post supplemental activity in the program, as well as any recommendations on behalf of the faculty member(s) from the program; and
+• Act as the liaison for their program; present and discuss the program’s recommendations on behalf of the faculty member(s) from the program.

-• Notify students of arrangements for supplemental activity as and if required.
+• Notify students of arrangements for supplemental activity if granted.

 Student representative